 Antisocial behaviour will not be tolerated and residents have a right to live peacefully in safe and secure communities.

 Citizens have a responsibility to treat neighbours and others in the wider community with respect.
 We all have a responsibility to report antisocial behaviour so that it can be stopped and respite offered to victims.

 If you rent your home you should report problems with neighbours to your landlord.
 Council tenants should contact their local housing office.
 Your landlord will be able to advise you on the steps that can be taken to stop the problem.
 If you own your own home or want general advice you can contact the Council's Antisocial Behaviour Investigation Team (ASBIT) for assistance.
 Antisocial behaviour which is not related to housing or which you consider to be serious should be reported to Police Scotland.

-- allowing the police to disperse groups of people who are causing significant persistant and serious antisocial behaviour
+- Allowing the police to disperse groups of people who are causing significant persistent and serious antisocial behaviour.